-The ARVA Advanced was discontinued in 2009.
+The ARVA Advanced was released in 2004 and discontinued in 2009.

 Summary: The ARVA Advanced is both analog and digital avalanche transceiver (hence the interesting capitalization of ADvanced in much of the literature).
 It is otherwise very similar to the Evolution+ except as noted below.
 The ARVA Advanced was replaced by the ARVA 3Axes in late-2009.